-How should teachers deal with students' use of laptops and phones during class?
-Stances on this topic run the gamut from blanket device bans to total student control, Anya Kamenetz writes for NPR.
+Around 97% of college students admit to using their phones during class, and faculty are divided on how to respond.
+How should teachers deal with students’ use of laptops and phones during class?
+Stances on this topic run the gamut from banning all devices to giving students complete independence, Anya Kamenetz writes for NPR.

 Kamenetz asked four faculty members, one high school teacher, a psychiatrist, and an app co-founder to explain their stance on devices in the classroom.
 Here’s what they said.